 The laws add sports betting, online casinos and online poker to the state’s wagering menu.
 Other long-standing gambling activities, such as betting on horse racing online and fantasy sports, were brought under the regulatory umbrella for the first time, too.

-It was a long process with ups and downs and one veto, too.
+It was a long process, with ups and downs and even a veto.
 The added complication of tribal gaming in the state proved to be another uphill battle.
 But the end result changed the course of gaming in Michigan.

 The Lawful Internet Gaming Act and the Lawful Sports Betting Act were the two most influential laws established in the process.
 Here is a closer look at both including taxation, rules of play and the intersection of tribal casinos.

 The Lawful Internet Gaming Act is, officially, Act 152 of 2019.
 It was introduced as House Bill 4311 by Rep. Brandt Iden in March 2019, reaching two House committees that month.

 The 13-page document declares that “it is in the best interest of this state and its citizens to regulate this activity by establishing a secure, responsible, fair and legal system of internet gaming.”
-It essentially legalizes online casinos and real money poker sites in Michigan.
+The legislation essentially legalizes online casinos and real money poker sites in Michigan.

 The act allows for each casino operator in the state to offer internet gaming under two separate brands — one each for interactive poker and for casino-style games.
 It can also be one brand for both.
 Each federally recognized tribe can also offer one each of online casino and poker.
 Therefore, the online gambling market could mature at 30 total online casino and online poker sites.